Bhutan Visitor Guide

 - It is possible, but not recommended, to hire a horse to take you as far as the first Monastery viewpoint on a ascent only.
 It is not possible to descend by horse as too steep.

-- The one-way horse ascent costs US$16.00 per person, and must be pre-arranged the day prior and the cost is to be paid direct.
+- The one-way horse ascent costs US$16.00 per person and must be pre-arranged the day prior and the cost is to be paid direct.
 This is an option you must elect to take at your own risk & please ensure your travel insurance provides coverage for horse riding!

 - Taktsang hike should be commenced early in the day, to avoid crowds and take into account the Monastery closes at 3.00 pm each day.

-Tipping Guide: Updated to include Porters & Temple Donations!
+Tipping Guide: including Porters & Temple Donations!

 These are suggested tips for your guide & driver and are at your discretion, however tipping is expected!